epic-kitchens/epic-kitchens-55-annotations/README.md

 The dataset is comprised of three splits with the corresponding ground truth:

 * Training set - Full ground truth.
-* Seen Kitchens (S1) Test set - Timestamp and start/end times only.
+* Seen Kitchens (S1) Test set - Start/end times only.
-* Unseen Kitchens (S2) Test set - Timestamp and start/end times only.
+* Unseen Kitchens (S2) Test set - Start/end times only.

 Initially we are only releasing the full ground truth for the training set in order to run action and object challenges.